Since starting Fig & Fennel, I’ve built up a photography kit of sorts.

 13. Roll-out backdrops

 I’ve written before about using rolls of patterned sticky contact paper, wallpaper samples from hardware stores, and even quality wrapping paper.
 While I mount my favourites on foamboard to use again and again at home, having a few rolls in my kit can save the day when I arrive at a shoot to find only ugly or reflective surfaces.

 14. Thin white sheet

 I use [affiliate link] a thin, white sheet as a diffuser when the light is falling directly onto a shot and causing harsh shadows.
 This is where the bull clips or double-sided tape really come in handy.

 15. Reflector or white card

 The other side to diffusing harsh light with a sheet is reflecting bright, one-directional light back onto a shot with a reflector.
-While I do use a 5 in 1 Collapsible Photography Reflector/Diffuser Kit, a big white tri-fold presentation board works just as well, in a pinch.
+While I do use [affiliate link] a 5-in-1 Collapsible Photography Reflector/Diffuser Kit, a big white tri-fold presentation board works just as well, in a pinch.

 I’m going to be honest, not everything in my food photography box of tricks made it into the above photo.
 I also throw in:

 Wipe up tiny spills & drips with q-tips.